VictoriaMetrics/VictoriaMetrics/docs/Single-server-VictoriaMetrics.md

 All the Graphite handlers can be pre-pended with `/graphite` prefix.
 For example, both `/graphite/metrics/find` and `/metrics/find` should work.

-VictoriaMetrics accepts optional `extra_label=<label_name>=<label_value>` query arg for all the Graphite APIs.
-This arg can be used for limiting the scope of time series visible to the given tenant.
+VictoriaMetrics accepts optional query args: `extra_label=<label_name>=<label_value>` and `extra_filters[]=series_selector` query args for all the Graphite APIs.
+These args can be used for limiting the scope of time series visible to the given tenant.
 It is expected that the `extra_label` query arg is automatically set by auth proxy sitting in front of VictoriaMetrics.
+See [vmauth](https://docs.victoriametrics.com/vmauth.html) and [vmgateway](https://docs.victoriametrics.com/vmgateway.html) as examples of such proxies.

 [Contact us](mailto:sales@victoriametrics.com) if you need assistance with such a proxy.

 VictoriaMetrics supports `__graphite__` pseudo-label for filtering time series with Graphite-compatible filters in [MetricsQL](https://docs.victoriametrics.com/MetricsQL.html).